dianamarzz/nndl/README.md

 - Interactivity: Make the dashboard intuitive and guide the user.
 All the buttons should be clickable.
 Users should be able to upload a CSV file into the app and press “Run EDA” button to start the EDA pipeline.

 The dashboard color palette should be in muted blue tones.
 I am going to deploy this app on GitHub Pages: “nndl” repository, “week1” directory.
 Add clear code comments in English.

+**Extra Prompt**
+After I deployed this on github pages Fare Outliers Box Plot and the data in sections 5.
+Correlation & Pattern Analysis, 6.
+Survival Factor Investigation, 7.
+Key Insights & Conclusion is not displayed.
+It seems there is something wrong with js file.